EVSolovey/swinfo/README.md

 - [swinfo id="all" width="100%"]: displays all software posts, width of software card is 100% of parent container.
 - [swinfo id="2,6,7" width="70%"]: displays software posts with ids 2,6 and 7, width of software card is 70% of parent container.
 - [swinfo id="12" width="30%"]: displays one software posts with id 12, width of software card is 30% of parent container.

+Plugin creates settings page in Wordpress admin menu called "Software settings".
+This page allows to change background color for software cards elements.

+To instal plugin, load *.zip file to wp-content/plugins, extract it and activate throw Wordpress dashboard.